 This manual process is time-consuming and error-prone.
 With so many priorities, most medical coding audits rely on samples to test accuracy rather than complete documents.
 Additionally, due to the time constraints of a small and manual team, most audits are performed retrospectively (after billing), which misses the opportunity to identify documentation gaps and miscoding before claims are rejected.
 Between the sampled approach and retrospective auditing style, it is not challenging to see where medical coding errors may be missed.

-At Semantic Health, we’ve been working with top hospitals across the country to help with their coding and auditing practices and have identified a pattern of missed medical coding and documentation errors.
-We recently ran a brief investigation with two large Ontario hospitals to test the quality of their coded data after audits had been done.
+At Semantic Health, we’ve been working with top hospitals to help with their coding and auditing practices and have identified a pattern of missed medical coding and documentation errors.
+We recently ran a brief investigation with two large hospitals to test the quality of their coded data after audits had been done.
 We deployed our AI-powered auditing tools to identify data quality errors and better understand the effectiveness of current processes.
-The results emphasized that hospitals in Ontario have tremendous room for improvement in their auditing practices:
+The results emphasized that hospitals have tremendous room for improvement in their auditing practices: